 Save thousands of pounds on the cost of buying a new house!

-Recently, governments across the UK announced that they are cutting stamp duty for people buying residential properties, until 31st March 2021.
-So, if you’re looking to move up the property ladder or downsize your home within the next eight months, you could cut thousands of pounds off the cost.
+Recently, governments across the UK announced that they are cutting stamp duty for people buying residential properties, until 30th September 2021 (England and Northern Ireland), 30th June 2021 (Wales) and 31st March 2021 (Scotland).
+So, if you’re looking to move up the property ladder or downsize your home within the next few months, you could cut thousands of pounds off the cost.

 What’s the difference from the old stamp duty rules?